The Residency Series at the House of Nobility

 Finnish Baroque Orchestra

-Alfredo Bernardini, conductor
+Alfredo Bernardini, oboe and leader

 The Finnish Baroque Orchestra (FiBO) celebrates its 30th anniversary by getting carried away by the forces of nature.
 The point of departure is FiBO’s, at that time the Sixth floor orchestra’s, debut concert on 25 November 1989.
 The main piece was Jean-Féry Rebel’s ruthless orchestra work Les élémens (The Elements).
 The illustrative piece employs fierce harmonies to conjure an initial chaos, from which the central powers of the universe gradually emerge: the basic elements earth, water, fire and air – and of course, love.

 Les élémens is joined by other interpretations of the elements of nature from the Baroque era.
 Air is represented by the allegorical piece Le Soleil, vainqueur des nuages (The Sun, Conqueror of Clouds) by the French cantata master Louis-Nicolas Clérambault.
 The Baroque era adored symbols, and often they were used to comment on the societal situation or to please the commissioner.
 Clérambault's cantata was composed in honour of King Louis XV.
 Now it is performed by soprano Myriam Arbouz, who charmed the audience in FiBO’s concert with French music in the autumn of 2018.

 The background of Georg Friedrich Händel’s beloved Water Music is also in a royal commission.
 Händel composed a perky, outdoorsy suite to be played at King George I’s boat cruise on the River Thames.
 As is often the case with court music, it was not only about the artistic experience, but the performance was a grand public event and a means for the king to show his power.